 3. Look and feel

-As the market for legal cannabinoids continues to flourish, we’ve noticed a natural clustering of brands into a few distinct categories.
-Here are four of the most common cannabis branding approaches we’ve seen so far.
+As the market for legal cannabinoids continues to flourish in 2022, we’ve noticed a natural clustering of cannabis brands into a few distinct categories.
+We’ve listed four of the most common cannabis branding approaches along with examples of cannabis brands for each.

-A happy marriage of digital-era design and online buying models, cannabis branding under the Modern category has a clean, relaxed feel and tech aesthetic.
+A happy marriage of digital-era design and online buying models, cannabis brands under the Modern category have a clean, relaxed feel and design aesthetic.
 Many of the brands here go for stripped-back sans serif logo fonts, beautifully simple design elements, and gorgeous eCommerce displays.

-With Apple-level attention to detail, dosist is a great example of modern cannabis branding.
-It’s aesthetic uses a backdrop of creamy pastels with some rich accents to highlight different formulas.
-We particularly love the clean, educational feel of the website and the bold branding elements, like the logo, packaging and color palette.
+With Apple-level attention to detail, dosist is an example of modern cannabis brands.
+Its aesthetic uses a backdrop of creamy pastel colors with some rich accents to highlight different formulas.
+We particularly love the clean, educational feel of the website and the bold branding elements, like the logo, packaging, and color palette.

-Another brand under the Canopy Growth umbrella, Doja is a fantastic example of both a sleek brand identity and a brilliant online execution, created by design agency, Article.
-The logo is an example of using cannabis imagery in a subtle way, and the website is stunning—weaving story, function and color into a seamlessly rich experience.
+Another brand under the Canopy Growth umbrella, Doja is a fantastic example of both a sleek cannabis brand identity and brilliant online execution, created by design agency, Article.
+The logo is an example of using cannabis imagery subtly, and the website is stunning—weaving story, function, and color into a seamlessly rich experience.